 - Universities attended and labour market prospects

-- Gender identity and employment outcomes
+- Ethnic and gender identity and employment outcomes

 - Labour market discrimination against minority groups

-Nick has teaching expertise in leading undergraduate, and postgraduate modules such as Microeconomics, Macroeconomics, Public Economics, Industrial Organisation, Economics of Inequality, Discrimination, Poverty and Exploitation, Economics of Growth and Development, Mathematics, Statistics, Econometrics.
+Nick has teaching expertise in leading undergraduate and postgraduate modules such as Microeconomics, Macroeconomics, Public Economics, Industrial Organisation, Economics of Inequality, Discrimination, Poverty and Exploitation, Economics of Growth and Development, Mathematics, Statistics, Econometrics.

 - PG Cert in Learning and Teaching in Higher Education, Anglia Ruskin University

 - MSc in Economics, Athens University of Economics and Business.